griswaldbrooks/filter/README.md

 #### Rebuilding image
 As repository dependencies change, the development image will have to be rebuilt.
 While early on this can happen frequently, dependencies tend to change more slowly later in a project.
-Unless otherwise noted, it is a good habit to update your image once a sprint.

 #### <a id="ccache"></a> ccache
 `ccache` allows previous builds to speed up future builds.
 As the container is